junxit/us-congress-bills-111/metadata.md

 - 2009-05-11 — Introduced in Senate
 - 2009-05-11 — Read twice and referred to the Committee on Energy and Natural Resources. (text of measure as introduced: CR S5330-5331)
 - 2009-05-11 — Sponsor introductory remarks on measure.
 (CR S5330)
+- 2010-03-17 — Committee on Energy and Natural Resources Subcommittee on National Parks.
+Hearings held.
+With printed Hearing: S.Hrg.
+111-476.
+- 2010-06-21 — Committee on Energy and Natural Resources.
+Ordered to be reported with amendments favorably.
+- 2010-08-05 — Committee on Energy and Natural Resources.
+Reported by Senator Bingaman with amendments.
+With written report No. 111-253.
+- 2010-08-05 — Committee on Energy and Natural Resources.
+Reported by Senator Bingaman with amendments.
+With written report No. 111-253.
+- 2010-08-05 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 523.